 In fact, some of our clients have set themselves up well if they intend to sell their businesses in the future.
 Because they’re currently getting considerable savings from working with Leading Edge, buyers can see that the savings would be passed to them.
 Another plus is that once the new owners take on the more affordable electricity contract, they will also have the assistance of our Energy Experts for any energy cost-reduction measures moving forward.
 It’s a win-win proposition!

 Buying a business: What to do with the electricity contract?

 It’s an option for someone buying an existing business to “inherit” the business’ ongoing utilities contracts.
 But before you sign on the dotted line, it’s crucial to take a pause.
-Is your soon-to-be energy contract on the best possible rates or have they been paying expensive default rates that may be transferred onto you?
+Is your soon-to-be energy contract on the best possible rates or have the business’ original owners been paying expensive default rates that may be transferred onto you?

 The continuation of utility contracts may not always be top of mind but as an entrepreneur, you already know that electricity can be a significant expense.
 Therefore, to make the most out of your investment, it’s best to see if you’re getting the lowest possible electricity rates even before the business is handed over.

 Consulting energy brokers can clear this up.
-Start off with an obligation-free consultation with the Energy Experts at Leading Edge Energy by calling us at 1300-852-770 or sending us an email at firstname.lastname@example.org.
+Start off with an obligation-free consultation with Leading Edge Energy by calling us at 1300-852-770 or sending us an email at email@example.com.
 We’ll take a look at the business’ energy contract, electricity consumption and invoices to see if the business is actually on the most competitive market rates available.